wderekjones/protein_binding/README.md

        --m denotes molecular descriptors file
-       --pm specifies the list of protein-molec feature filepaths --feats specifies the file containing the features to keep from the E-Dragon molecular descriptors output
+       --pm specifies the list of protein-molec feature filepaths --feats specifies the file containing the features to keep from the E-Dragon molecular descriptors output --o specifies the output file name

+Note that each of the arguments are optional.

 example:
 > parser.py --p "SampleInputs/protein/protein_features_2struc.csv" "SampleInputs/protein/protein_features_coach_avg.csv" --pm "SampleInputs/1QCF_ML_Features/docking_summary_final.csv" --m "SampleInputs/MolecularDescriptors-Dragon7/outputExclusionMolecularDescriptors.txt" --feats "SampleInputs/MolecularDescriptors-Dragon7/descriptorsListTS2.txt"

 Note: this script has been verified to run with python 3.6.1

+## Results
+The results of our classification methods are contained in the Classification.ipynb and our visualizations are contained in the Dimensionality_Reduction.ipynb.
+You must open these files as jupyter notebooks.